Ratul-Puri-Visionary-Entrepreneur-Bio/.github/profile/README.md

 ## Conclusion

-Ratul Puri’s journey from a promising student to a prominent entrepreneur exemplifies the power of vision and hard work.
+[Ratul Puri's](https://www.ratulpuriinfo.com/chairman-ratul-puri-hindustan-power) journey from a promising student to a prominent entrepreneur exemplifies the power of vision and hard work.
 His contributions to the business world, combined with his commitment to social causes, make him a role model for aspiring entrepreneurs.
 As he continues to shape the future of the Apeejay Surrendra Group, his legacy of innovation and philanthropy is sure to inspire many.

 ---